marvinody/fumology/content/posts/buying-faq/index.md

 | Viet Nam [VN] | 1,000,000 VND | No |
 | Mexico [MX] | 980 MXN | No |
 | Singapore [SG] | 400 SGD | 9% GST |

+### How do I avoid VAT or Customs Tax?
+This is illegal to do and you definitely shouldn't do it, but people have mentioned that some proxies or forwarders let you undervalue the item or mark it as a gift to pay less fees.
+You definitely should avoid doing this because you are robbing your country from needed taxes they collect.
+If your package is undervalued, gets lost, and you need to file a claim, you can also recover up to the value of the declared package.

 ### What is a Sniper Bid and how do Bids work on Buyee?
 Sniping is a broad term for sneaking in at the last few minutes during an auction and placing a higher bid.
 This, in the past, would result in in a higher chance to win the bid since you would catch the other bidders offguard with a last minute increase.
 In modern days, most auction sites have "anti-sniping" built in which means if you place a bid in the last few minutes, the auction timer will reset to 15 minutes to give people a chance to react.
 Buyee has a sniping feature built in which you can give it a number and when the auction is nearly over, buyee will apply the smallest amount of your number to give you the winning bid.
 This can happen a few times if someone else is bidding against you.